aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 ## Ready to decorate

-Instead of duplicating the existing behaviour, let's modify it - or decorate it, as people say.
+Instead of duplicating exactly the existing behaviour, let's modify it - or decorate it, as people say.
 For example, after a successful action \(`move`, `take`, `put`\), let's have Reeborg celebrate by doing a little dance

 ```py
 >>> def celebrate(fn):